Highlights from Aruba

 Travel Tips for Visiting Aruba

 • Best Time to Visit: Aruba is sunny year-round, but peak season is from mid-December to mid-April.
+One of my favorite things about Aruba is that it's outside of the hurricane belt, so you don't need to worry about that.

 • Currency: The Aruban Florin (AWG) is the local currency, but US dollars are widely accepted.

 • Language: Dutch and Papiamento are official languages, but English and Spanish are commonly spoken.
+You'll likely hear all of them in one day!

 • Safety: Aruba is considered very safe, with low crime rates compared to other Caribbean islands.
+Stay vigilant and aware of your surroundings, and you should be fine.

 FREQUENTLY ASKED QUESTIONS